MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagaddui2.md

 ## -description

-The AcxObjectBagAddUI2 function adds a TBD to and existing intialized AcxObjectBag.
+The AcxObjectBagAddUI2 function adds an unsigned int two byte I2 (SHORT) value to an existing, intialized AcxObjectBag.

 ## -parameters